litus-ai/classy/README.md

 ### Short Term
 - Implementation: _classy serve_
+- bug-fix: fix the bug in the data_module when you train on one file instead of a directory
 - Pretrained Models: look for and train "una mazzettata" of models

 ### Mid Term